 Imig Music Building

 Jeffrey Nytch has built a diverse career as a composer, teacher, performer, arts administrator, and consultant.
-In addition to 25+ years as a professional musician, he has also run a small business, co-founded a non-profit service organization in Houston, performed a wide range of repertoire as a vocalist, and served six seasons as Managing Director of The Pittsburgh New Music Ensemble (“PNME ”), one of the nation’s premiere new music ensembles.
-In 2009 he joined the faculty of The University of Colorado-Boulder, where he serves as Director of The Entrepreneurship Center for Music.
+In addition to 25+ years as a professional musician, he has also run a small business, co-founded a non-profit service organization in Houston, performed a wide range of repertoire as a vocalist, and served six seasons as Managing Director of The Pittsburgh New Music Ensemble (“PNME”), one of the nation’s premiere new music ensembles.
+In 2009 he joined the faculty of The University of Colorado-Boulder, where he is an Associate Professor andserves as Director of The Entrepreneurship Center for Music.
 His philosophy of teaching entrepreneurship hinges on the idea that entrepreneurial thinking is a creative process that can be applied in any number of directions, and that students with entrepreneurial skills are better equipped to thrive in the ever-changing dynamics of the 21st-century arts marketplace.

 A native of Vestal, New York, Nytch completed a Bachelors degree at Franklin andMarshall College (double-majoring in music and geology), and earned Masters and Doctoral degrees in composition from the Shepherd School of Music, RiceUniversity.
 As a composer he has received numerous grants, awards and commissions, and his music has been performed throughout the U.S. and abroad by many major ensembles and artists.
 Recordings include releases on the MMC, New Dynamics Records, and Koch International Classics labels.
 He as also held teaching posts at Carnegie Mellon University, the American Festival for the Arts, and Franklin & Marshall College.